rtlnl/phoenix/README.md

 After having the services up and running, assuming that you have your Go environment in your `PATH`, you should be able to start directly with `go run main.go --help`.
 This command should print the `help` message.

-Proceed by running `go run main.go internal`
+Proceed by running `go run main.go internal` for the internal APIs (or `go run main.go public` for the public APIs)

 If you need to upload some files to the local S3, use the following commands after `localstack` has been created: